In this article

 Installation flag (Windows)

-The Windows Roaming Client can pass local domains during installation using the flag variable LOCALDOMAINS=
+The Windows Roaming Client can pass local domains during installation using the flag variable LOCALDOMAINS=.
+The flag creates the DNSDomainSuffixList in the registry.

 The downside to this implementation is that these local domains remain even when roaming off the corporate network.
 Queries won’t be sent to DNSFilter for lookup, but will be sent to the local DNS for that network.